-The morning session will feature short keynotes from champions of open research, including:
+The morning session will feature short keynotes from champions of open research:

-- Mark Carrigan – Sociologist & author of the book Social Media for Academics
+Mark Carrigan - Sociologist and author of the book Social Media for Academics

-- Sophia Collins – Founder of the Nappy Science Gang, a citizen science project that changed NHS policy.
+Sophia Collins - Founder of the Nappy Science Gang, a citizen science project funded by Wellcome Trust and the Royal Society of Chemistry which changed NHS policy

-- Gary Hall – Founder of the Open Humanities Press & author of Digitize this book (2008), Pirate Philosophy (2016) & The Uberfication of the University (2016)
+Gary Hall - Professor of Media and Performing Arts at Coventry University, Founder of the Open Humanities Press.
+Author of Digitize this book (2008), Pirate Philosophy (2016) & The Uberfication of the University (2016)

 The afternoon session will be organised as a “hackathon”.
 Keynote speakers and other experts will run hands-on workshops on a range of practical topics and be available to provide 1-on-1 advice.

 Working in teams or individually attendees have 4 hours to take concrete steps to make their own research more open.
 Ideas include sharing a dataset, setting up a research blog or project website, planning an engagement project, pitching a news article, or creating a video biography or a podcast.

 There are prizes for everyone who gives a presentation or uploads a project idea to conference website and several grand prizes for the judges’ and audience’s favourite ideas.

 Presentations, prizes and wine reception (5 PM - 8 PM)